Caching Principal Resolution Service

 - Using “Suppress ‘Everyone’ Principal For Domain“ and “Suppress ‘Authenticated Users‘ Principal For Domain“ prevents users from being treated as members of these groups.

 - Specify the directory path for the cache in the “Database Directory Path“ field and change the “Cache In Memory Items Size” if necessary, depending on the available memory capacity of the JVM.
 Specify the time (in minutes) to wait before the cache is refreshed in the “Cache Update Interval“ field.
 This time interval is ignored the first time the service is started.
 In order to clean the cache and rebuild it after a certain number of updates N, the number N can be configured in the „Clean Cache after each N updates“ field.
+But in order to clean and rebuild the cache in certain times (defined by cron expressions) the field “Clean Cache Update Schedule” can be configured.
 If „Backup cache before cleaning“ is selected, the cache will be copied to /data/currentservice/<Service Name>/temp directory before cleaning.
 The settings “Health Check Interval“, “Health Check max.
 Retries On Failure“ and “Heath Check Request Timeout“ allow this service to be restarted if, for instance, there are persistent connection problems.

 - The service is called up on the specified “Webservice Port”.